RAAleksandrov21/The-test-tubes/README.md

 <p align = "center">
   <img src = "Logo_for_team/Logo_game.png" alt = "Logo_game.png" width="500px">
 </p>
-Our task was to relate the game to chemistry and biology.
+Our task was to connect the game with chemistry and biology.
 We tried to do that as much as possible.
-In our game you will see how chemistry, biology and ecology are involved, there are several mini games from the start menu you can choose your game.
+In our game you will see three levels of difficulty , it is completely related to ecology and the problems in it.

 ## ⚒️ Technologies <a name="technologies"></a>